syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 When writing the Resource Request, the Platform user will have all the configuration options exposed to them as part of the Promise API, as defined by the Platform team.
-The Jenkins Promise we are using is exposing a single configuration option: `spec.env` (see the [Jenkins Promise documentation](https://github.com/syntasso/kratix-marketplace/tree/main/jenkins)).
+The Jenkins Promise exposes a single configuration option: `spec.env` (see the [Jenkins Promise documentation](https://github.com/syntasso/kratix-marketplace/tree/main/jenkins)).
 When set to `prod`, the resulting instance will have backups enabled.